UMN-CMS/HGCal-RPi/README.md

 route add -host 192.168.222.50 dev em3
 ```
 This command should be repeated for each pi and the IPBus ip addresses with the corresponding interface for that crate.
+We have added AHCAL (192.168.222.42) onto its own separate NIC (em4) to not interfere with our system.

 ### 2. Stop Previously Running Executables
 Make sure there are no running executables on the pis with `./stop_pi_exes`.